Topological electric current from time-dependent elastic deformations in graphene: Suggested experimental realization

+A potential experimental setup to measure the effect described in this work needs a gapped graphene system with reasonably well defined zig-zag edges.
+We also need to induce time dependent strain but there is no need for high control on this part.
+One possibility is to use the proposal of Ref.~[\onlinecite{Baeetal10,KZetal09}] where graphene is grown on a thin copper substrate with outstanding flexibility.
+The strain on the graphene sample can be controlled by manipulating the substrate.
+The sample can be gapped by chemical doping as done in~\cite{ENetal09} although the needed gap could also be induced by the strain field as described in Ref.~[\onlinecite{GKG10}].

-We propose an experimental setup to measure CQHE based on recent developed techniques to grow graphene on a thin cuprates showing outstanding flexibility~\cite{hee hong} subject to chemical doping using hydrogen-passivated~\cite{gapstaggered}.
-The atomic displacements are given by $(u_x,u_y)=(-2 P_B~xy+P_E(t)y^2,P_B(x^2+y^2))$ in the Cartesian coordinates (Fig.~\ref{fig02}) where $P_B$ and $P_E(t)$ are geometric parameters with unit of $1$/length and $P_E(t)$ can be a time-varying periodic function, for instance $P_E(t)=P_B\cos(\omega t)$.
-The correspondence strain leads to a uniform magnetic field $\tilde{B}_z=4\phi_0 c\beta P_B/a$ and pseudo-electric field $\tilde{E}_y=-2\phi_0 c \beta \omega \sin(\omega t) y /a $.
-The induced scalar potential, which is proportional to $u_{xx}+u_{yy}$, vanishes due the special introduced strain.
-Consider a strain geometry $P_B= 0.5~(\mu m)^{-1}$ in a sample with size $0.4~\mu m \times 0.4 \mu m$, the pseudo-magnetic field yields $\tilde{B}_{z}\approx 9.0~T$ which is large enough to observe the quantized quantum Hall Landau levels.
-Due to the finite width, there are finite edge modes in the zigzag boundary~\cite{low}.
-The zigzag boundary condition used here do not mix the $K$ and $K'$ valleys, leading to a clear distinction of the edge modes.
-Besides the edge modes, an external electric field can not induce pure current along the horizontal boundaries, however the pseudo-electric filed constructed by $-\partial \tilde{A}(t)/\partial t$ creates easily a voltage along the boundaries demonstrated in Fig.~~\ref{fig02}.
-Importantly, using the parameters and $\omega=60~MHz$, the maximum pseudo-electric field reaches $50~V/m$ and then $J_x$ would be about $4\times10^{-3}~A/m$.
+The vector field induced by an elastic deformation of the graphene lattice is given in Eq.~\eqref{gaugefield}.
+A possible strain configuration is shown in Fig.~\ref{fig02}.
+The left hand side shows the atomic displacements given by $(u_x,u_y)=(-2 P_B~xy+P_E(t)y^2,P_B(x^2+y^2))$ in Cartesian coordinates. $P_B$ and $P_E(t)$ are geometric parameters with units of $1$/length and $P_E(t)$ is a time-varying periodic function, for instance $P_E(t)=P_B\cos(\omega t)$.
+This particular strain leads to a uniform magnetic field $\tilde{B}_z=4\phi_0 c\beta P_B/a$ and pseudo-electric field $\tilde{E}_y=-2\phi_0 c \beta \omega \sin(\omega t) y /a $.
+To simplify the analysis the strain has been chosen such that the induced scalar potential which is proportional to $u_{xx}+u_{yy}$ vanishes.
+Neither this condition nor the uniform pseudomagnetic field are necessary for the proposed mechanism to work but they provide a neat setting for the discussion.
+A value of $P_B= 0.5~(\mu m)^{-1}$ in a sample of size $0.4~\mu m \times 0.4 \mu m$ gives a pseudo-magnetic field of $\tilde{B}_{z}\approx 9.0~T$ which is large enough to give rise to quantized Landau levels.
+The sample can be tailored in the form of a ribbon with zigzag termination such that there will be edge states with a good valley number.~\cite{LG10} The experimental possibility tailoring proper edges has been demonstrated in Ref.~[\onlinecite{CMetal09}].
+As we discussed in the text, an external electric field can not induce a current along the horizontal boundaries, but the pseudo-electric filed given by $-\partial {\bf A}_{el}(t)/\partial t$ creates easily a voltage along the boundaries as shown in the right hand side of Fig.~~\ref{fig02}.
+Using a reasonable value for the parameters and $\omega=60~MHz$, the maximum pseudo-electric field reaches $50~V/m$ and then $J_x$ would be about $4\times10^{-3}~A/m$.
 This induced current can be measured by experiments.